-That works out to more than $22 million in profit every hour banks are open – 3% higher than in 2018, and more than double their profits in 2010!
+That works out to almost $28 million in profit every hour banks are open – almost three times higher than their profits in 2010.

 Canada’s Big Banks make among the highest profits of any banks in the world because the federal government has protected them from competition and bailed them out and given them many favours over the past 50 years.
-The Big Banks also reaped their record profits every year fro the past 10 years in part by:
+The Big Banks also reaped their record profits every year for the past several years in part by:

 – firing thousands of people;